Event planning checklist

 Access

 You should do what you can to ensure that disabled people can take part in your event.
 For example, if possible, choose a venue which is accessible for wheelchair users, and provide a British Sign Language interpreter for speeches and performances.
 Put information on your publicity about how accessible your event will be, so that people will know in advance if their needs are going to be catered for.
 You could also invite people to contact you in advance if they have a particular access need, so that you can adjust your plans to make the event accessible for them.
+For more detailed tips, see our sheet on Making your activities and events accessible.

 Children’s activities